On the Complexity of Proving Polyhedral Reductions: Introduction

 The paper is organized as follows.
 We define our central notion of \emph{parametric polyhedral abstraction} in Sect.~\ref{sec:strong_equivalence} and prove several of its properties in Sect.~\ref{sec:construction-laws}.
 In particular, we prove that polyhedral abstraction is a congruence, and that it is preserved when ``duplicating labeled transitions''.
 These properties mean that every abstraction law we prove can be safely applied in every context, and that each law can be used as a ``rule schema''.
 Our definition relies on a former notion of polyhedral equivalence, that we recall in Sect.~\ref{sec:petri_polyhedral}, together with a quick overview of our notations.
 We describe our proof procedure in Sect.~\ref{sec:procedure}, which is defined as the construction of a set of four \emph{core requirements}, each expressed as separate quantified LIA formulas.
 A key ingredient in this translation is to build a predicate, $\tau^\star_C$, which encodes the markings reachable by firing only the silent transitions of a net.
 We defer the definition of this predicate until Sect.~\ref{sec:silent_transition_relation}, where we show how it can be obtained using the output of the \texttt{FAST} tool.
-We also describe a method for automatically certifying that the resulting predicate is sound, which means that we do not have to trust the soundness of any outside software component, except SMT solvers.
+From this procedure, we prove that our problem is decidable in Sect.~\ref{sec:decidability}, and we extend our automated procedure in Sect.~\ref{sec:checking-state-space-partition} to the check of state space partition that is prerequisite for model counting.
 We conclude by presenting the results obtained with a new tool implementing our approach, called \texttt{Reductron}, on some concrete examples.
+First, in Sect.~\ref{sec:debugging} by showing how our tool can be used to ``debug'' incorrect reduction rules, and in Sect.~\ref{sec:examples} by providing quantitative information on its performance for our set of reduction rules.

+Many results and definitions have already been presented in a shorter version of the paper~\cite{amat_automated_2023}.
+This extended version contains several additions.
+First, we have added the full proofs of all the results given in our work and added a new fundamental result, namely the decidability of checking parametric equivalence (Sect.~\ref{sec:decidability}).
+We also give a more precise proof for the undecidability of checking ``regular'' polyhedral equivalence.
+This paper also contains new theoretical results, such as an automatic method for checking when the equivalence defines a partition of the state space (Sect.~\ref{sec:checking-state-space-partition}).
+Finally, we added a new section with experimental results about the performance of our tool (Sect.~\ref{sec:examples}) and its use for debugging problematic reduction rules (Sect.~\ref{sec:debugging}).

-\section{Petri Nets and Polyhedral Abstraction}
+\section{Petri nets and polyhedral abstraction}

+In this section, we briefly introduce Petri nets and our concept of polyhedral reduction.
+While we tried to make the presentation as self-contained as possible, we assume that the reader has some familiarity with basic Petri net theory.